 Latest Ohio Regulatory Changes Affecting Sweepstakes Gaming

-The sweepstakes casino landscape in Ohio continues to evolve with several recent developments:
+The sweepstakes casino regulation landscape in Ohio continues to evolve with several recent developments:

 - February 2025: Governor Mike DeWine proposed increasing Ohio's sports betting tax rate to 40%, potentially signaling a more aggressive taxation approach that could extend to online casinos if legalized.